Levi-Jordan/ReactSBA/README.md

 Pages include homepage, about, and an error page.

 Ways to improve / goals:
+Static nav bar at the top of the screen
 More CSS styling
-Allowing the user to query for news of their choice Pagination
+Pagination